orca-scan/orca-scan-node/README.md

 All rows methods also accept an optional options object.
 Currently supported options:

 - **withTitle**: When true, it returns the field titles.
+- **parital**: When if true, update only changed fields while all other fields remain intact (only available for updateMany)

 **Note:** Photo and attachment fields support base64 encoding.
 Photos support: .jpg, .png, .gif, .bmp, .webp, .tiff, .svg.
 Attachments support: .doc, .docx, .csv, .txt, .ppt, .pptx, .pdf, .xls, .xlsx, .mp4.